tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     ...          fasta_desc_lines.append(line)
     ...

-When we are done with the input file we must remember to close it.
+When we are finished with the input file we must remember to close it.

     >>> file_handle.close()

 Let's check that the number of FASTA description lines using the built-in :func:`len` function.
-For lists this function returns the number of items in the list, i.e. the length of the list.
+This function returns the number of items in the list, i.e. the length of the list.

     >>> len(fasta_desc_lines)